Evaluation-Driven Development and Operations of LLM Agents: A Process Model and Reference Architecture: Introduction

 \begin{enumerate}

-\item \textbf{RQ1: What are the key challenges in evaluating LLM agents across their lifecycle?} To answer this, we conduct \textbf{a systematic MLR} of the current evaluation landscape for LLM agents.
-Our review examines critical evaluation dimensions—including the \emph{contexts}, \emph{methodological approaches}, and \emph{architectural considerations}—to identify limitations in existing evaluation practices.
-We particularly emphasize the need for structured, continuous evaluation mechanisms that extend beyond pre-deployment benchmarking.
+\item \textbf{RQ1: What are the key challenges in evaluating LLM agents across their lifecycle?} To address this question, we conduct a MLR of the current evaluation landscape for LLM agents.
+The review examines major evaluation dimensions, including contexts, methodological approaches, and architectural concerns, to identify gaps in existing practices.

-\item \textbf{RQ2: How can evaluation be \textit{procedurally} integrated into the development and operation of LLM agents?} Building on insights from RQ1, we propose a structured \textbf{process model} that systematically embeds evaluation throughout the LLM agent lifecycle.
-This model establishes procedural mechanisms for continuous evaluation, enabling real-time and iterative validation, and targeted refinements both during runtime adaptation and system redevelopment.
+\item \textbf{RQ2: How can evaluation be \textit{procedurally} integrated into the lifecycle of LLM agents?} Building on the MLR data and RQ1 insights, we propose a structured process model that embeds evaluation systematically throughout the lifecycle.
+The model enables offline and online evaluation, supporting targeted refinements both at runtime and during (re)development.

-\item \textbf{RQ3: How can evaluation be \textit{architecturally} integrated into the development and operation of LLM agents?} Informed by both RQ1 and RQ2, we develop a \textbf{reference architecture} that embeds evaluation structurally within the agent’s design.
-This architecture provides the foundational infrastructure required to support both online and offline evaluations, ensuring dynamic adaptation, proactive risk mitigation, and evidence-driven improvements to the agent’s reasoning, workflows, and interactions.
+\item \textbf{RQ3: How can evaluation be \textit{architecturally} integrated into the lifecycle of LLM agents?} Informed by the MLR data and RQ1/RQ2 findings, we design a reference architecture that embeds evaluation within the agent’s design.
+The architecture provides the technical infrastructure needed to support both online and offline evaluation, enabling evidence-driven improvement of the agent.

 \end{enumerate}